 Step 2: Cut the chicken into strips and marinate with the spice paste and the onions.

 When testing this recipe, I found that cutting the chicken thighs into strips is much better than marinating and cooking them whole.
 The chicken strips optimizes the amount of surface area that is in contact with the marinade.
+It also is much faster to cook and achieve browning.

 Marinate the chicken for at least 1 hour, or overnight.
 Marinating overnight is highly recommended and enhances the flavour so much.